Mohammed-Alanazii/TSP-Benchmark-Gurobi-vs-Hexaly/README.md

 # TSP Solver Benchmark — Gurobi vs Hexaly

-A Jupyter notebook that puts two very different optimization solvers head-to-head on the classic Traveling Salesman Problem.
+In this Jupyter notebook I compare two different solvers head-to-head on the classic Traveling Salesman Problem.

-**Gurobi** tackles TSP as an exact Mixed-Integer Program with lazy subtour elimination constraints.
+- **Gurobi** tackles TSP as an exact Mixed-Integer Program with lazy subtour elimination constraints.
-**Hexaly** takes a heuristic approach, using a list-based model with local-search optimization.
+- **Hexaly** takes a heuristic approach, using a list-based model with local-search optimization.
 Both are given the same instances and the same time limit — then the notebook does the rest.

 ---